qdrant/landing_page/qdrant-landing/content/blog/vector-search-for-content-based-video-recommendation-gladys-and-sam-vector-space-talk-012.md

 ---
-draft: true
+draft: false
 title: The challenges in using LLM-as-a-Judge - Sourabh Agrawal | Vector Space Talks
 slug: llm-as-a-judge
-short_description: Sourabh Agrawal discusses the intricate world of AI chatbots.
+short_description: Sourabh Agrawal explores the world of AI chatbots.
-description: Diving into the realm of chatbots, Sourabh Agrawal sheds light on the intricacies of evaluating their performance, from real-time to post-feedback assessments, and introduces uptrendAI—an open-source tool for enhancing chatbot interactions through customized and logical evaluations.
+description: Everything you need to know about chatbots, Sourabh Agrawal goes in to detail on evaluating their performance, from real-time to post-feedback assessments, and introduces uptrendAI—an open-source tool for enhancing chatbot interactions through customized and logical evaluations.
 preview_image: /blog/from_cms/sourabh-agrawal-bp-cropped.png
-date: 2024-03-07T18:57:43.704Z
+date: 2024-03-19T15:05:02.986Z
 author: Demetrios Brinkmann
 featured: false
 tags: